Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 3. Fill in the blank: The main difference between a worm and a virus is that a worm can <---->
 	replicate itself across devices without requiring users to perform an action

-4. What are characteristics  of a ra
+4. What are characteristics  of a ransomware attack?
+Select three answers.
+	- Attackers make themselves know to their targets.
+	- Attackers encrypt data on the device without the user's permission.
+	- Attackers demand payment to restore access to a device .

+5.